crate/cratedb-guide/docs/integrate/debezium/index.md

 After pointing it at your databases, you can subscribe to the event stream of all database update operations.

 It is built on top of Apache Kafka, a distributed streaming platform.
-It allows to capture changes on a source database system, mostly OLTP, and replicate them to another system, for example to run OLAP workloads on the data.
+It allows capturing changes on a source database system (typically OLTP) and replicating them to another system, for example to run OLAP workloads on the data.

 Debezium provides connectors for MySQL/MariaDB, MongoDB, PostgreSQL, Oracle, SQL Server, IBM DB2, Cassandra, Vitess, Spanner, JDBC, and Informix.